kasulani/shoppinglist_api/README.md

 POST | /shoppinglists/id/items | False | Add an Item to a shopping list
 PUT | /shoppinglists/id/items/<item_id> | False | Update a shopping list item on a given list DELETE | /shoppinglists/id/items/<item_id> | False | Delete a shopping list item from a given list
-## TODO
-- Implement searching​ ​based​ ​on​ ​the​ ​name​ ​using​ a GET​ parameter​ q.
-- Implement​ ​pagination​ ​on​ ​your​ ​API​ ​so​ ​users​ ​can​ ​specify​ ​the​ ​number​ ​of​ ​results​ ​they​ ​would like​ ​to​ ​have​ ​via​ ​a ​GET​ parameter​ ​limit​.
-- Deploy to heroku